chris-carstens/adaptive-resource-management-ai/log-agent/README.md

 ## Agent Configuration

 ### 1. Environment Variables
-Set all the env variables defined in the config.py file
+Check all the env variables default values defined in the config.py file and change them through a .env file if needed.

-### 2. Run the Agent
+### 2. Run the Agents

 #### Basic usage:
 ```bash